 It is hoped that transitioning to jurisdictional approaches could help address many of these issues.

 The fundamental difference to project-level REDD+ is that all the forest in a national (i.e. whole country) or subnational (e.g. state or province) jurisdiction must be considered when setting a baseline and monitoring deforestation.
-With the advent of remote-sensing and artificial intelligence in recent years, this can realistically be done to a high level of accuracy.
+With the rise of remote-sensing and artificial intelligence, this can realistically be done to a high level of accuracy, which leads to a few bug advantages.

 By considering deforestation across the whole jurisdiction, using methodologies that must be aligned with international reporting standards, the risk of baseline deforestation being misrepresented is lower.
 This helps ensure that all credits issued genuinely represent a metric ton of CO2 prevented from reaching the atmosphere.